Tushar625/Byte_Blitz_SFML/readme.md

  - AABB position functions
  - A particle system to create Firecracker effect
  - User friendly Input and Window management systems
+ - Functions to access windows AppData folder to store and retrive game data

 ***